Deploy Alluxio on a Cluster with HA

 Alternatively, one benefit of running Alluxio in HA mode is to use rolling restarts to minimize downtime when updating configurations:

 - Update the master configuration on all the master nodes without restarting any master.

 - Restart standby masters one by one (the cluster cannot survive more than

 - Elect a standby master as the leading master (tutorial here).

 - Restart the old leading master that is now a standby master.

 - Verify the configuration update.

 If you only need to update some local configuration for a worker (e.g., change the mount

 of storage capacity allocated to this worker or update the storage directory), the master node does

-conf/alluxio-site.properties) file on this worker, and then restart the worker.
+conf/alluxio-site.properties) file on that node, and then restart the process.